Sen4CAP/sen4cap-client/README.md

 pixi shell
 ```

-The installed development environment includes also JuypterLab so the recommended
+The installed development environment includes also JupyterLab so the recommended
 way to get started is to take a look at the notebooks in the `notebooks` folder.

 ```bash